-WARNING: Seat belts should be worn by all occupants at all times, even if driving for a very short distance.
-Failure to do so increases the risk of injury or death if a collision occurs.

-WARNING: Secure small children in a suitable child safety seat as described in the Child Safety Seat topic.
+- WARNING: Seat belts should be worn by all occupants at all times, even if driving for a very short distance.
+Failure to do so increases the risk of injury or death if a collision occurs. - WARNING: Secure small children in a suitable child safety seat as described in the Owner's Manual.
 Always follow the child safety seat manufacturer's instructions when installing.